Fire Safety In Your Home

-Turn off all electrical items at the plug and remove the plug from the wall at night time.
+- Turn off all electrical items at the plug and remove the plug from the wall at night time.
 Faulty electrical items or sockets can easily spark a fire which can rip through your house in no time at all.
-Never leave hot items like hair straighteners turned on, and leave them to cool on a heatproof surface.
+Never leave hot items like hair straighteners turned on, and leave them to cool on a heat proof surface.

-At all costs, do not cook food in the kitchen when you are drunk or exhausted.
+- Do not cook food in the kitchen when you are drunk or exhausted.
 Many accidents and house fires are caused by people attempting to cook chips when they get home from a night in the pub, then falling asleep, only to be woken up by the smell of burning and the fire brigade pulling them out of the house.

 Every household should have an evacuation plan.
 Whereas this may sound like a depressing thought, it is essential that everyone in your house is aware of the plan and it is practiced regularly.

 To execute an evacuation plan, you must first identify a suitable escape route from an upstairs and downstairs window or door.
-If you have an upstairs window which opens fully onto a flat roof where you can safely get down to the ground floor level, use this as an escape route, but only if its safe to exit out this way.
+If you have an upstairs window which opens fully onto a flat roof where you can safely get down to the ground floor level, use this as an escape route, but only if it's safe to exit this way.
 Make sure you have a secondary route planned in case your primary escape route is at the location of the fire.

 We recommend that you carry out a routine safety check once every 6 months to ensure that your escape route, and potential hazards are eliminated.
 Never assume that something will be fine when it comes to dealing with fire.
 The slightest oversight can lead to devastating consequences and it is best to get into the habit of checking everything and turning things off.